Getsov/Motorsport-Events-Server/README.md

   `X-Authorization: {token}`
   Body: JSON-formatted data

-Event's `isDeleted` property can be changed by admin and owner only!
+Delete event, event's `isDeleted` property can be changed only to true, by admin and owner only!

 - **Method:** `PUT`
 - **Endpont:** `/events/deleteEvent/:id`